telerik/ajax-docs/controls/ribbonbar/client-side-programming/overview.md

->note In addition to the above mentioned methods you can also find a particular tab, group or item by using indexes in the following way:
+>tip In addition to the above mentioned methods you can also find a particular tab, group or item by using indexes in the following way:
 >